Students must read, understand and comply with the following requirements for the duration of their studies at the Institution:

-4. It is a student’s responsibility to enrol by census date in each study period.
+4. It is a student’s responsibility in each study period to:

 5. For normal fulltime enrolment, students are expected to enrol in the maximum allowable credit points per study period.
 Students may only apply to increase the number of subjects or load (also known as overload), according to the Change of Study Load Procedures.

 1. Pay any applicable fees and charges as required by the Institution on or before the specified due dates.

 2. After census date (domestic students) or Friday of Week 2 (international students), a financial liability will be incurred for any course which a student is enrolled.

 3. Be familiar with the refund policies of the Institution detailed in the Acceptance of Offer and Written Agreement.

 1. The Institution reserves the right to cancel or suspend a student’s enrolment, according to the Suspension and Cancellation Procedures, including (but not limited to) on the basis of:

 a.
 An offer is made after submission of incomplete, inaccurate, fraudulent or misleading information supplied by the applicant, agent, delegated authority or certifying authority (Admissions Policy);